EnterpriseDB/repmgr/README.md

     the `recovery.conf` file required to start the server as a streaming replication standby.

+    Execute with the`--dry-run` option to check what would happen without actually cloning the standby.
+Note this will not simulate the actual cloning process, but will check the prerequisites are met for cloning the standby.

 * `standby register`

     Registers a standby with `repmgr`.
 This command needs to be executed to enable promote/follow operations and to allow `repmgrd` to work with the node.
     An existing standby can be registered using this command.
+Execute with the `--dry-run` option to check what would happen without actually registering the standby.

 * `standby unregister`